ssmi8/API_Connect/README.md

 User Story:

-As a developer, I need to create the google cloud bucket and create the connection to the project so that static images can be uploaded by users.
+- As a developer, I need to create a cloudinary account and create the connection to the project so that static images can be uploaded by users.

 Implementation:

-A google cloud bucket was created and a service account created to allow image uploads via the service account.
-Create and read IAM roles were givent to the service account to ensure it had only the minimum required permissions.
+A cloudinary account was used  and a service account created to allow image uploads via the service account.

 User Story:

-As a user I can create a new account so that I can access all the features for signed up users
+- As a user I can create a new account so that I can access all the features for signed up users

 Implementation: